 One of the biggest decisions that must be made when selling your home is determining the asking price.
-There is a direct relationship between how your house is priced and how many buyers show interest.
+There is a direct relationship between your house priced and how many buyers show interest.
 Carefully consider all the following points before setting your asking price.

 💱 Asking Price vs. Selling Price